flhel/grails-html-cleaner/README.md

 Html Cleaner Grails Plugin
 ==========================

-Updated to work with Grails 6 and newer Version of Jsoup
+Updated to work with Grails 6 and newer versions of Jsoup

 New Jsoup versions (≥ 1.14.1): ❌ org.jsoup.safety.Whitelist → ✅ org.jsoup.safety.Safelist